 The Mercury was used sparingly, although John and Margie always drove it for their annual summer trip from their house in Cut and Shoot, Texas, near Conroe, to my grandparent’s house just south of Cape Girardeau, Missouri.
 The trip was generally about 13 to 14 hours and John always drove it straight through, stopping only for fuel.
 That Mercury would always do it in comfort and without any fuss.
-And, the air conditioner was always on full blast.
+Of course, the air conditioner was always on full blast.

 Oddly, despite my utter fascination (infatuation?) with their silver Mercury, I never once saw it move.
 Upon arrival at my grandparent’s house, John parked it and only wanted to sit outside drinking coffee, smoking his pipe, and shooting the bull.
-Margie wanted to talk to my grandmother and didn’t particularly care to be with John.
+Margie wanted to talk to my Grandma Iris and didn’t particularly care to be with John.

-Incidentally, John’s parking the Mercury in the grass always peeved my grandfather relentlessly.
+Incidentally, John’s parking the Mercury in the grass always peeved Grandpa Albert relentlessly.
 After their departure, he would always fuss about the four dead spots in his grass from the tires.
 I can remember him saying “He drives that son of a bitch all the way up here without stopping and those hot tires kill my damn grass.”
 As he was so concerned about less than four square feet of his ten acre property, I suspect his level of excitement over seeing John and Margie was less than my grandmother’s.

 I never knew what model year John and Margie’s Mercury was (I did know it was a 1975 to 1978 model), but they loved that car.
 John said it was the best car Ford ever built, and they were crazy to stop building a real full-size car such as that Marquis.